 DMV INFO FOR STATES S THRU W

 This is a good time to discuss the use of aluminum numbers and monograms.
 We’re occasionally asked about using brass numbers instead of aluminum.
 While the time period that we’re involved with is called the “Brass Era”, in truth very few plates utilized brass numbers.
-Imagine adding one more item to your car (in that era) that needed constant cleaning and polishing, especially with metal in direct contact with black leather.
+Imagine adding one more item to your car (in that era) that needed constant cleaning and polishing, especially with metal in direct contact with leather.
 Instead, the suppliers listened to their customers and supplied what they wanted.
 They wanted the “new metal” that didn’t need constant maintenance: Aluminum!

-The recently developed 3″ numbers and monograms are designed for earlier era vehicles (often one- and two-cylinder automobiles and motorcycles) where the larger plate size can appear a bit overwhelming.
+The recently added 3″ numbers and monograms are designed for earlier era vehicles (often one- and two-cylinder automobiles and motorcycles) where the larger plate size can appear a bit overwhelming.
 Each plate is discreetly and permanently marked on the backside with a coded current year of manufacturer so that it cannot be considered as an attempt to deceive license plate collectors.
 Nearly all states currently allow this type of license plate to be used for display and most states allow registering as a YOM or “Year of Manufacture” plate for your horseless carriage or motorcycle.

 To further enhance your plate(s), we use special of-the-era design ID monograms for all applicable states (some states, such as Connecticut or Wisconsin use a simple one letter, such as “C” or “W”, for their state identification); special designs are already completed for ARIZ, CAL, COLO, FLA, IA, IDA, ILL, MICH, MINN, MO, NEB, NEV, NY, OH, OKLA, ORE, TENN, TEX, UT, WN and NSW (New South Wales, AU).
 The state monograms are very strong and thick (.125”) tempered aluminum with a matching patina finish.
 We are creating new custom state monograms for the remaining state identifications as the need arises.
 Additional plate uses include displaying the year and make of your horseless carriage (e.g. “14 CAD” or “12 BUICK”).